IndieSmiths/nodezator/README.md

 [![thumb of youtube video](https://img.youtube.com/vi/GlQJvuU7Z_8/hqdefault.jpg)](https://www.youtube.com/watch?v=GlQJvuU7Z_8)

-Nodezator is made with pure Python on top of the [pygame-ce][] library (and a bit of the excellent [numpy][] library as well), by [Kennedy Richard Silva Guerra][] (born in 1990), as part of the [Indie Python][] project.
+Nodezator is made with pure Python on top of the [pygame-ce][] library (and a bit of the excellent [numpy][] library as well), by [Kennedy Richard Silva Guerra][] (born in 1990), as part of the [Indie Smiths][] project.

 > [!NOTE]
 > Despite being maintained mostly by a single person, Nodezator is a serious and active project that gets a couple of large releases every year.

 We recommend Nodezator for **intermediate Python users**.
 Or, in case you are not a programmer, have an intermediate Python user next to you so that person can help you set up a no-code/low-code workflow for you.

 Nodezator can already be used in production and supports a vast variety of workflows.
 It still has a long way to go, though.
-So, please, be patient and also consider supporting it: https://indiepython.com/donate
+So, please, be patient and also consider supporting it: https://indiesmiths.com/donate

 After you finish reading this README file, you may also want to visit Nodezator's homepage: https://nodezator.com